hongxiahao91/hongxiahao91.github.io/_pages/about.md

 # 🔥 News
-- *2025.01*: 🎉🎉 Our paper about generative model for inorganic materials design is published on [Nature] (https://www.nature.com/articles/s41586-025-08628-5).
+- *2025.01*: 🎉🎉 Our paper about generative model for inorganic materials design is published on [Nature](https://www.nature.com/articles/s41586-025-08628-5).